hasura/open-data-domain-specification/README.md

 }
 ```
 ### Commands
-Commands are the other way of accessing data within OpenDDS.
+Commands are the other way of accessing data within Open DDS.
 Commands are functions / lambdas whose semantics are opaque to DDS except for their input arguments and output type.

-Each `command` OpenDDS object defines:
+Each `command` Open DDS object defines:
 - The name of the command
 - The arguments to the command
 - The output type of the command